zhaobinglei/REGNet_for_3D_Grasping/README.md

 ```
 4. Modify the path of models and datasets in ```train.py``` and ```test.py```
 ```
---load-score-path'  : The path of pretrained ScoreNet model '--load-region-path': The path of pretrained GraspRegionNet and RefineNet model '--data-path'       : The dataset path
+'--load-score-path'  : The path of pretrained ScoreNet model '--load-region-path': The path of pretrained GraspRegionNet and RefineNet model '--data-path'       : The dataset path
 '--model-path'      : to saved model path